We are in the process of upgrading the site to implement a content management system.

 The Clwyd FHS website has a photograph of the church.

 - The following Parish Registers have been deposited at Flintshire Record Office, Hawarden.
 They may be viewed on microfilm at the Flintshire Record Office, the Denbighshire Record Office, Ruthin, and the National Library of Wales, Aberystwyth.
-These microfilms are
+These microfilms are not available elsewhere.

 - No Bishop's Transcripts have been deposited.